 Babies born before 22 weeks are so small that their lungs and other organs are not developed enough to live for more than a few minutes after they are born.

-Some of these tiny babies die before or during birth.
+Some of these babies die before or during birth.
 Some babies may show signs of life for a short time after birth.

 Babies who survive birth may show signs of life such as: